samarth8765/Notes/Kubernetes/1_Kubernetes.md

 - Batch execution

 - Kubernetes support two types of scripting langauges JSON and YAML.
-- It works on master slave archritecture.
+- It works on Master-Slave archritecture.
 - Each worker node contains multiple pods(smallest unit of kubernetes) and each pod can contain single or multiple containers.
-- Kubernetes donot directly works with container either they work with pods.
+- Kubernetes do not directly works with container rather they work with pods.
--